asweeney99/harec_quiz/README.md

 2. Click the green button Code, then Download Zip.
 3. Extract all the contents of the downloaded folder.

-Now you have the source code, you need to install the python module playsound.
-Open the command prompt application by typing 'cmd' in your Windows search bar.
+Now you have the source code, you need to install the python module *playsound*.
+Open the command prompt application by typing *cmd* in your Windows search bar.

 In the command prompt type: